Skip to main content

 The most technically important finding is one most practitioners don’t talk about: keyword-based classification of attack success inflates results by roughly 2.3×.

 We compared heuristic classification (keyword matching) against LLM-graded ground truth across the dataset.
 Cohen’s κ = 0.245 — poor agreement by any standard.
+(A later recompute on a larger dual-graded sample put κ at 0.126 [0.108, 0.145], which only sharpens the point: keyword grading barely clears chance.)
 The breakdown:

 • Heuristic REFUSAL labels: 95% reliable